-Under the plain language of the statute (see footnote 37) it does not appear that the TSA has authority to review suspensions of air agency certificates.
-That process would still be under the purview of the NTSB, therefore the paragraph should read:

-e) Appeals.
-Appeals of the emergency suspension of the repair station air agency certificate shall be handled under 14 CFR part 821, subpart I.

-Alternatively, if the TSA believes that it has the authority to handle suspensions it still must work with the FAA and NTSB to change the rules contained in14 CFR part 13 and 49 CFR part 821.
-The agency must ensure there is a rapid process for an independent tribunal to review its actions.
+To ensure consistency with the above concerns, the association recommends the following language for this paragraph:

+e) Reply.
+No later than 20 calendar days after the date of receipt of the notification of suspension, the repair station may serve upon TSA a written request for review of the basis for the determination that the security deficiencies exist and/or have not been addressed sufficiently.
+The request must be in English and may include any information that the repair station believes TSA should consider regarding its determination.
+The suspension remains in effect until the review is complete.

-- (f) TSA Review.
-Not later than 30 calendar days, or such longer period as TSA may determine for good cause, after TSA receives the repair station's request for review, TSA reviews its initial determination and issue a Final Determination on the repair station and the FAA in accordance with this paragraph. - (1) TSA considers the initial notification, the repair station's reply, and any other relevant materials before issuing the Final Determination. - (2) If TSA determines that security deficiencies exist and have not been addressed, TSA serves upon the repair station and the FAA a Final Determination.
-The Final Determination shall include a statement that TSA has reviewed all of the relevant information available and has determined that the repair station is not in compliance with this section. - (3) If TSA determines that security deficiencies do not exist or have been corrected in a manner consistent with the requirements of this part, TSA notifies the repair station and the FAA that the repair station's certification may be reinstated.
+(f) TSA Review.
+Not later than 30 calendar days, or such longer period as TSA may determine for good cause, after TSA receives the repair station's request for review, TSA reviews its initial determination and issue a Final Determination on the repair station and the FAA in accordance with this paragraph.

+(1) TSA considers the initial notification, the repair station's reply, and any other relevant materials before issuing the Final Determination.

+(2) If TSA determines that security deficiencies exist and have not been addressed, TSA serves upon the repair station and the FAA a Final Determination.
+The Final Determination shall include a statement that TSA has reviewed all of the relevant information available and has determined that the repair station is not in compliance with this section.
-ARSA believes these paragraphs need to be stricken in their entirety.
-Air agencies have the right to appeal suspensions to the NTSB.

-Alternatively, if the TSA determines it may handle suspensions in cases of aviation security, it must consider the detrimental impact of a suspension upon a small business.
-Therefore the appellate process should be similar to the expedited review process afforded any other emergency suspension or revocation actions.
+(3) If TSA determines that security deficiencies do not exist or have been corrected in a manner consistent with the requirements of this part, TSA notifies the repair station and the FAA that the repair station's certification may be reinstated.

+Considering the detrimental impact of a suspension upon a repair station (and considering that the majority of such entities are small businesses), the association requests that the appeal process not be dependent upon an internal determination of good cause.
+Therefore, we recommend the following language for this paragraph:

-- (f) TSA Review.
-Not later than 15 calendar days after TSA receives the repair station's request for review, TSA shall issue a Final Determination on the repair station and the FAA in accordance with this paragraph. - (1) TSA shall consider the initial notification, the repair station's reply, and any other relevant materials before issuing the Final Determination. - (2) If TSA determines that security deficiencies did exist and have not been addressed, TSA shall serve a Final Determination upon the repair station and the FAA.
+(f) TSA Review.
+Not later than 30 calendar days after TSA receives the repair station's request for review, TSA shall review its initial determination and shall issue a Final Determination on the repair station and the FAA in accordance with this paragraph.

+(1) TSA shall consider the initial notification, the repair station's reply, and any other relevant materials before issuing the Final Determination.

+(2) If TSA determines that security deficiencies did exist and have not been addressed, TSA shall serve a Final Determination upon the repair station and the FAA.
 The Final Determination shall include a statement that details the relevant information TSA has reviewed and the reasons that TSA has determined that the repair station is not in compliance with this part.

-The Final Determination constitutes a final agency action. - (3) If TSA determines that security deficiencies do not exist or have been corrected in a manner consistent with the requirements of this part, TSA shall notify the repair station and the FAA that the repair station's certification may be reinstated.
+(3) If TSA determines that security deficiencies do not exist or have been corrected in a manner consistent with the requirements of this part, TSA shall notify the repair station and the FAA that the repair station's certification may be reinstated.